awsdocs/iam-user-guide/doc_source/reference_policies_elements_principal.md

 Use the `Principal` element in these ways:

 + In IAM roles, use the `Principal` element in the role's trust policy to specify who can assume the role\.
-For cross\-account access, you typically specify the identifier of the trusted account\.
+For cross\-account access, you must specify the 12\-digit identifier of the trusted account\.
 **Note**
-You cannot specify anything other than a 12\-digit account ID when you create a cross\-account role\.
-However, you can change it to "\*" in the policy editor after you create the role\.
+After you create the role, you can change the account to "\*" to allow everyone to assume the role\.
 If you do this, we strongly recommend that you limit who can access the role through other means, such as a `Condition` element that limits access to only certain IP addresses\.
 Do not leave your role accessible to everyone\!

 + In resource\-based policies, use the `Principal` element to specify the accounts or users who are allowed to access the resource\.